 ASUSat 1 (Arizona State University Satellite) is a 6-kilogram-class satellite designed, fabricated, tested, and tracked by the students at ASU to perform meaningful science in space.
 The satellite was designed to be placed in low Earth orbit for low-cost Earth imagery, experimental verification of composite-material models, technology demonstration of low-cost student-designed systems, boards, and sensors, and provision of an audio transponder for amateur radio (AMSAT) operators.
-This project was begun in October 1993 and launched on January 26, 2000 at 19:03 PST to a 750 km × 800 km, 100 degrees inclination orbit on the first Air Force Minotaur Launch Vehicle.
-We delivered the final flight hardware to Weber State on May 13, 1999, for final integration with the other payloads on the JAWSAT structure on June 23, 1999.
+This project was begun in October 1993 and launched on 26 January 2000 at 19:03 PST to a 750 km × 800 km, 100 degrees inclination orbit on the first Air Force Minotaur Launch Vehicle.
+The team delivered the final flight hardware to Weber State on 13 May 1999, for final integration with the other payloads on the JAWSAT structure on 23 June 1999.

 The last report received from ASUSat 1 was by the SunSat Team at fourteen hours into the mission.
 This reception included a telemetry frame that confirmed that the satellite did indeed have a critical problem in the power system.
 Unfortunately, this problem prevented the solar arrays from supplying power.
 Predicted lifetime of the satellite on battery power alone was estimated to be fifteen hours.

 Even though the mission was brief, telemetry from ASUSat 1 indeed indicated that the majority of the student-designed satellite components operated as designed:

 |Type / Application:||Experimental|